 We actively engage with and value the opinions of our stockholders, which have influenced the evolution of our compensation program, corporate governance practices, and sustainability and human capital management efforts.
-We value regular engagement with our stockholders, including through our quarterly earnings calls, investor conferences, fall and spring engagement campaigns, and outreach through our Investor Relations department.
-We engaged in a robust outreach program in 2021, holding over 85 meetings and calls with institutional investors and responding to over 320 letters, emails, and calls from retail investors.
-We were awarded the 2021 Gold Investor CARE Award by Nareit, honoring our excellence in communicating effectively and efficiently with our investors.
+We value regular engagement with our stockholders, including through our quarterly earnings calls, investor conferences, Fall and Spring engagement campaigns, and outreach through our Investor Relations department.
+We engaged in a robust outreach program in 2022, contacting each of our top 50 institutional stockholders (which represent 81% of our common stock owned by institutions) and the two largest proxy advisory firms for the opportunity to engage on any aspect of our business of interest to them, including corporate governance and sustainability practices.
+Most investors we contacted declined our meeting request, noting that there was no need to engage this year and expressing general support for our governance and compensation practices.
+We participated in 11 investor conferences, including retail network calls hosted by research analysts, held over 125 meetings and calls with institutional investors, and responded to over 360 letters, emails, and calls from retail investors.
+In both 2020 and 2021, we were awarded the Gold Investor CARE Award by Nareit, honoring our excellence in communicating effectively and efficiently with our investors.